 Mixer with built-in audio interface

-There are manufacturers out there combined the mixer and audio interface in one box.
+There are manufacturers out there who combined the mixer and audio interface in one box.

 You can use them as a mixer as well as an audio interface as well as a control surface.
 There are many benefits of owning a Mixer cum audio interface.
 But there are drawbacks too.

-You have to be stick with one big equipment which can’t be fit in a small bag like USB and Firewire interfaces.
+You have to be stuck with one big piece of equipment which can’t be fit in a small bag like USB and Firewire interfaces.
 They are not as independent as USB or firewire interfaces.

 Well here is the criteria to choose the DAW for your recording.